 Social Security Numbers (SSN) of all Family Members; Families are required to provide SSN's for all family members prior to admission.
 All members of the family defined above must provide an original valid social security card.

-Current family members without a copy of the social security card in the tenant file must provide an original valid card by the next annual recertification.

-Prior to being added to the lease (newborns/adoptions/etc.) the head-of-house must provide an original valid card.
+A self-certification and a third-party document with the applicant’s name printed on it may be used satisfy the SSN disclosure requirement if the PHA has exhausted all other attempts to obtain the required documentation.
+Prior to being added to the lease (newborns/adoptions/etc.) the head-of-house must provide an original valid card or other original government issued document containing the name and SSN.

 NOTE: Exception for the following individuals: